UniMath/agda-unimath/src/wild-category-theory/coinductive-isomorphisms-in-noncoherent-large-omega-precategories.lagda.md

 where `η` and `ε` again are coinductive isomorphisms in their respective hom-ω-categories.

-> **Disclaimer.** It is not established that the proposed definition of a
+> **Disclaimer.** We do not assert that the proposed definition of a coinductive
-> coinductive isomorphism is fully coherent, and may be subject to change in the
+> isomorphism is fully coherent, and thus it may be subject to change in the
 > future.

 While a noncoherent ω-precategory is the most general setting that allows us to